FloatingArrayDesign/FAModel/README.md

-# FAModel
+# Floating Array Design Toolset

+The Floating Array Design (FAD) Toolset is a collection of tools for modeling and designing arrays of floating offshore structures.
+It was originally designed for floating wind systems but has applicability for many offshore applications.

-The FAModel (or Floating Array Model) package serves as a high-level library for modeling a floating wind array.
+A core part of the FAD Toolset is the Floating Array Model (FAModel), which serves as a high-level library for efficiently modeling a floating wind array.
 It combines site condition information and a description of the floating array design, and contains functions for evaluating the array's behavior considering the site conditions.
 For example, it combines